CPK Insurance

-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Crime Insurance in Honolulu

-Commercial Crime Insurance Risk Factors in Honolulu
+About Commercial Crime Insurance in Honolulu, HI

 Commercial crime insurance coverage in Hawaii is built around financial loss from criminal acts rather than physical damage, so it is aimed at losses tied to employee theft, employee dishonesty, forgery and alteration, computer fraud, funds transfer fraud, and money and securities coverage.
 In practical terms, that means a Hawaii business may use this policy for stolen cash, altered checks, fraudulent payment instructions, or unauthorized electronic transfers, depending on the wording and limits selected.
-The state does not impose a universal crime-insurance mandate in the information provided here, but Hawaii businesses should compare quotes from multiple carriers because coverage requirements may vary by industry and business size.
+The state does not impose a universal crime-insurance mandate, but Hawaii businesses should compare quotes from multiple carriers because coverage requirements may vary by industry and business size.
 That is especially relevant for companies operating in Honolulu’s dense commercial corridors, on Oahu’s tourism-driven retail strips, or in island-based offices where payment processing and remote approvals are part of daily operations.
 Some policies can also be expanded with endorsements for social engineering fraud or client property held in your care, but those additions vary by carrier and form.
 What this coverage does not do is replace general liability, and it should not be treated as a catch-all for every loss.
 The right Hawaii policy is usually one that matches where money moves, who can authorize it, and how often your business handles negotiable instruments or digital payments.

 Coverage Included